 WVU is committed to free and open expression and supports its faculty, staff, and students in the use of social media to connect with each other and to accelerate teaching and learning.
 Social media is a powerful tool that carries with it many rewards, but with those rewards come personal and institutional risks.
 The University has developed these guidelines to assist the University community in the safe, legal, and effective use of blogs, Facebook, Twitter, YouTube, LinkedIn, Foursquare, and other social media outlets, and to protect users' personal and professional reputations and the institutional reputation of the University.
-Because technology evolves constantly, these Guidelines will be monitored and revised as deemed necessary. <a href="https://www.wvu.necessary.wvu.ne
+Because technology evolves constantly, these Guidelines will be monitored and revised as deemed necessary.
+WVU Social Media Guidelines